Federal agent kills Minneapolis woman during Trump's mass deportation campaign

 An ICE agent shot Renee Nicole Good through her car window on a Minneapolis street January 7, killing the 37-year-old mother instantly.
 Federal officials claimed self-defense, saying Good weaponized her Honda Pilot to ram agents.
 But video shows something different: a woman slowly backing up and pulling forward, trying to leave, before an officer fires three shots into her head.
 "Having seen the video myself, that is bullshit," said Minneapolis Mayor Jacob Frey.
 The shooter: Jonathan Ross, a 43-year-old deportation officer who was dragged fifty yards by a vehicle he tried to forcibly enter just six months earlier.
 Seventeen days later, on January 24, Border Patrol agents shot and killed Alex Pretti, a 37-year-old ICU nurse and legal gun owner.
 Video shows Pretti filming agents with his phone, getting pepper-sprayed, wrestled to the ground by six agents, then shot at least ten times.
 DHS claimed he was armed and violent.
 Video evidence again contradicts the official account.
 At least six federal prosecutors resigned in protest over how investigations were being handled—pressure to investigate victims' families rather than the shooters.
 On January 24, FBI agent Tracee Mergen, supervisor of the Public Corruption Squad in Minneapolis, resigned over pressure to "reclassify/discontinue the investigation" into Good's killing and focus instead on her widow Becca.
 Minneapolis Police Chief Brian O'Hara noted that two of the city's three homicides in 2026 were committed by federal agents.

-The crisis escalated beyond individual shootings into a confrontation over federal power, then showed signs of tactical retreat—but those signs proved more symbolic than substantive.
-Chief Judge Patrick Schiltz threatened acting ICE director Todd Lyons with contempt charges for violating ninety-six court orders across seventy-four cases since January 1—"more court orders in January 2026 than some federal agencies have violated in their entire existence," Schiltz wrote.
+The crisis escalated beyond individual shootings into a confrontation over federal power, then showed signs of tactical retreat.
+But those signs proved more symbolic than substantive.
+Chief Judge Patrick Schiltz threatened acting ICE director Todd Lyons with contempt charges for violating ninety-six court orders across seventy-four cases since January 1.
+As Schiltz wrote, this was "more court orders in January 2026 than some federal agencies have violated in their entire existence."
 After ICE released a detained immigrant, Schiltz canceled the January 31 contempt hearing but warned future violations would bring consequences.
-That same day, federal Judge Kate Menendez denied Minnesota Attorney General Keith Ellison's request to halt Operation Metro Surge, ruling that plaintiffs "have not met their burden" for a preliminary injunction despite acknowledging agents' tactics were having "profound and even heartbreaking consequences."
+That same day, federal Judge Kate Menendez denied Minnesota Attorney General Keith Ellison's request to halt Operation Metro Surge.
+She ruled that plaintiffs "have not met their burden" for a preliminary injunction, yet acknowledged agents' tactics were having "profound and even heartbreaking consequences."
 Border Patrol Commander Gregory Bovino was relieved of command January 27 and replaced by Tom Homan, Trump's "border czar."
 On February 3, Homan announced a drawdown of 700 agents effective immediately, conditional on continued cooperation from Minnesota officials who had agreed to turn over arrested immigrants.
 The White House simultaneously announced 4,000+ arrests since the operation began, claiming agents had removed violent criminals including homicide convicts, gang members, and sex offenders.
 On February 3, Renee Good's brothers testified on Capitol Hill about the family's "deep distress" following her killing.
-The federal response to resistance intensified: on January 30, former CNN journalist Don Lemon and Minnesota journalist Georgia Fort were arrested on federal civil rights charges for covering a January 18 church protest, despite two federal judges previously declining to approve arrests citing lack of evidence.
-Two general strikes hit Minnesota—January 23 and January 30—the latter spreading to protests in all fifty states with tens of thousands marching nationwide.
+The federal response to resistance intensified on January 30.
+Former CNN journalist Don Lemon and Minnesota journalist Georgia Fort were arrested on federal civil rights charges for covering a January 18 church protest.
+Two federal judges had previously declined to approve arrests, citing lack of evidence.
+Two general strikes hit Minnesota on January 23 and January 30.
+The later strike spread to protests in all fifty states, with tens of thousands marching nationwide.
 Bruce Springsteen released "Streets of Minneapolis" as a protest song condemning "King Trump" and performed it live January 30 at Tom Morello's benefit concert for the families of Good and Pretti.
 Over sixty CEOs of major Minnesota companies called for "immediate deescalation."
-What began as immigration enforcement has become something larger: a test of whether federal power can override state authority through military-style operations, whether video evidence matters when contradicting official narratives, whether journalists can be prosecuted for covering protests, and whether federal courts will enforce limits on executive power—with the drawdown announcement suggesting the administration may be recalibrating tactics rather than abandoning the underlying enforcement agenda.
+What began as immigration enforcement has become something larger.
+It tests whether federal power can override state authority through military-style operations, whether video evidence matters when contradicting official narratives, and whether federal courts will enforce limits on executive power.
+Another question is whether journalists can be prosecuted for covering protests.
+The drawdown announcement suggests the administration may be recalibrating tactics rather than abandoning the underlying enforcement agenda.

 Images from Openverse under Creative Commons licenses.